sofascore/purgatory-bundle/README.md

 ```
 Endpoint which fetches all featured Posts.

-Use `PurgeOn` and specify a single property - cache invalidation happens every time when property `featured` changes on any of the posts.
+Use `PurgeOn` and specify a single property - cache invalidation happens every time property `featured` changes on any of the `Posts`.

 ```php
     /**